Jump a to class session to see what we are doing:

 - Create the “logline” for your project to give your pitch.
 “A logline is a one (or occasionally two) sentence description that boils the script down to its essential dramatic narrative in as succinct a manner as possible.”
 Read more about writing loglines on Raindance.com.
 It can also be described as “… truly an art form of its own.
 It’s the one or two sentence summary of your film that not only conveys your premise, but also gives the reader emotional insight into the story as a whole.” – Indiewire.
 For a very good article on loglines, check out this article on scriptologist.com.

-- DUE: Group projects uploaded to server before start of class.
+- DUE: Project-2 uploaded to server before start of class.

-- We will take time in class to look at everyone’s completed collaborations.
+- We will take time in class to look at everyone’s completed work.